InsideClimateNews/2025-04-us-lng-exports/README.md

-# Greenhouse gas emissions from shipping of US liquid natural gas exports
+# Greenhouse gas emissions from shipping of US liquefied natural gas exports

 Data, methodology and and [R](https://www.r-project.org/) code for the analysis underlying [this Inside Climate News article](https://insideclimatenews.org/news/16042025/liquefied-natural-gas-exports-greenhouse-gas-emissions/), estimating methane and carbon dioxide emissions associated with the shipping of exports of LNG from the United States.